 The question of the most important salmon species depends on who, or what, you are.

 For those who enjoy salmon on their dinner plates, chinook, coho, and sockeye are tops.
 For those who like to fight with rod and reel for their food, chinook and coho are your trophies.
 But if you’re a bear or wolf in the Great Bear Rainforest, then pink and chum salmon, the most abundant salmon species, are what you need to survive.

 Wallace says that the health of BC’s salmon populations is a bit of a mixed bag these days.
 “Some salmon runs are critically endangered while others are plentiful,” he says.

 He’s particularly concerned with the struggling state of the southern chinook population.
-This is bad news for the endangered Southern killer whales who feed almost exclusively on chinook.
+This is bad news for the endangered southern resident killer whales who feed almost exclusively on chinook.
 “There’s strong evidence we’ve fished these chinook too hard,” says Wallace.
-“We aren’t letting enough of them go to their spawning grounds”
+“We aren’t letting enough of them go to their spawning grounds.”

 The variables that can influence a salmon’s life cycle are practically endless.
 Salmon have hundreds of predators, thousands of competitors, and they come into contact with a multiplicity of habitats including rivers, lakes, estuaries, and the open ocean.
 Because of this, it’s often hard to understand why some runs are in trouble.

 In fact, there are still many unanswered questions about Pacific salmon in general.
 Take the mystery of the Fraser River sockeye, the most studied and most valuable run in Canada.
 Every four years, without fail, there is a dominant run and we still don’t know why this happens.